httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 The "match" value of the Use-As-Dictionary header is a String value that provides the URL Pattern {{URLPattern}} to use for request matching.

-The URL Pattern used for matching does not support using Regular expressions.
+The URL Pattern used for matching does not support using regular expressions.

-The following algorithm will return TRUE for a valid match pattern and FALSE for an invalid pattern that MUST NOT be used:
+The following algorithm is used to validate that a given String value is a valid URL Pattern that does not use regular expressions and is for the same Origin ({{Section 4.3.1 of HTTP}}) as the dictionary.
+It will return TRUE for a valid match pattern and FALSE for an invalid pattern that MUST NOT be
+used:

 1. Let MATCH be the value of "match" for the given dictionary.
 1. Let URL be the URL of the dictionary request.